keefm6776/ij-artefact-sales-site/README.md

 checkout and I have also manually tested each link on the site.

 **Automated Testing:**

+Using Travis-ci:

+By linking my GitHub reppository for this project to travis-ci.org, I have been able to check out the relevant branch and run the commands specified in .travis.yml, building the software and running any automated tests.

 Using the Django testing suite I have: